-- There will be roughly one assignment per week consisting of approximately 4-8 homework problems per assignment.
+- There will be roughly one assignment per 1-2 weeks consisting of approximately 4-10 homework problems per assignment.
 Assignments are to be turned in during class on the date due.
-Late assignments will be penalized by a 10% grade reduction each day they are late. - You are encouraged to discuss homework problems with your classmates.
+An assignment not done by the beginning of class is considered late for the day and will be penalized 25% for that day.
+Each following day the assignment is not handed in by 11:00 AM it will accrue a further 25% late penalty. - You are encouraged to discuss homework problems with your classmates.
 Working problems with your peers is an excellent learning method, however, anything turned in must be your own work.
 If you have worked with other students at the blackboard and I see identical solutions the credit will be split amongst the participants.
-Ex 100 percent correct with 2 identical solutions = 50% per student, with 3 participants = 33% per student. - Homework is worth 40% of your grade. - There is a great deal of freely available solutions to everything in almost any book on the internet.
+Ex 100 percent correct with 2 identical solutions = 50% per student, with 3 participants = 33% per student. - Homework is worth 35% of your grade. - There is a great deal of freely available solutions to everything in almost any book on the internet.
 Speaking from experience, you won't pass the tests if you copy solutions.
 The homework IS the place you'll really learn quantum mechanics.
 If you hand in obviously copied solutions the penalty for the first offense will be a zero grade and a report to the office of academic affairs, the penalty for the second offense will be failing the course.
 If the copying is egregious on the first offense a grade of zero may be assigned for the entire class at my discretion.
-If you use solutions as a guide you should come to me beforehand and have me look over the homework before handing it in. - Note a very easy way for me to tell who is copying is if you skip steps that you obviously can not. - Do not use online integrators or canned table solutions to integrals, work them out entirely, this is to help not punish you.
+If you use solutions as a guide you should come to me beforehand and have me look over the homework before handing it in. - Note a very easy way for me to tell who is copying is if you skip steps that you obviously can not. - Do not use online integrators or canned table solutions to integrals, work them out entirely, this is to help not punish you. - Write only on one side of each sheet of paper, keep your work neat and understandable - I will not grade all problems assigned however I will hand out solutions, the problems I grade will be random so skipping problems is a bad choice